Showing 12 results for selected

 A Matter of Balance emphasizes practical strategies to reduce fear of falling and increase activity levels.
 Participants learn to view falls and fear of falling as controllable, set realistic goals to increase activity, change their environment to reduce fall risk factors, and exercise to increase strength and balance.

 This class is created in partnership with MaineGeneral's Peter Alfond Prevention & Healthy Living Center.
-A class leader will call everyone who has registered 1-2 weeks prior to the start of class to confirm registration.
-If you have any questions about the class, please contact the program coordinator, Melissa Emmons at 626-7350.
+The class leader will call participants 1-2 weeks prior to the start of class to confirm registration.
+If you have any questions, please contact the program coordinator, Emily Michaud at 626-7345.

 Tai Chi for Health and Balance